hitchyjs/odem/docs-source/guides/defining-models.md

 ### Computed Properties

-Computed properties are defined in section **computed** by either one's unique name and the implementation as a function.
-Those functions are invoked in context of an instance of current model when reading the related computed property.
-The function is assumed to return any value which is provided as the
+In addition to _actual_ properties a model may include computed properties.
+Every such computed property has a _unique_ name in scope of its model and an implementation actually computing its value.

+Computed properties are defined in section **computed**.
+This section is a regular object consisting of named methods.
+Every method in this section defines another computed property.

+Either computed property's function is invoked in scope of an instance of its model.
+When reading computed property, the function is invoked without any argument.
+It is possible to assign values to computed properties, as well.
+This results in its function being invoked with provided value as sole argument.

 :::warning
 The name of an computed property mustn't be used by any other actual or computed property or method of same model.
 In addition it may neither start with `$` nor match name of any life cycle event nor match any of following keywords: `prototype`, `super`, `constructor`, `uuid`.